Varshana-S/Invoice-Generator/README.md

  🧾 Invoice Generator

 Create sleek, professional invoices in seconds.
-This modern invoice generator is designed for freelancers, small businesses, and entrepreneurs who need fast, customizable, and exportable invoices — no sign-up required.
+This modern invoice generator is designed for freelancers, small businesses, and entrepreneurs who need fast, customizable, and exportable invoices — sign-up required.

 > 🎉 Generate invoices in seconds.
 Print or download as PDF.
 Fully responsive and secure.